ZKNoxHQ/blog/posts/cryptoVsKMS.md

 **The timeline is comfortable:** perhaps 2-3 years for protocol changes, another 2-3 years for ecosystem adoption, all completed well before any quantum threat materializes.

 **User experience:** Seamless.
-A wallet notification prompts upgrade, user confirms, and their account is now quantum-resistant — still controlled by the same seed phrase.
+A wallet notification prompts upgrade, user confirms, and their account is now quantum-resistant, still controlled by the same seed phrase.

 This is the scenario everyone hopes for.
 It requires no emergency measures, no frozen funds, no losses.
 The migration diagram for this path is straightforward: a simple upgrade flow from legacy EOA to PQ-secured account.